akka/akka/akka-docs/src/main/paradox/stream/operators/PubSub/sink.md

 @ref[Actor interop operators](../index.md#actor-interop-operators)

+The source can be either the name of a topic or an actor ref for a @apidoc[akka.actor.typed.pubsub.Topic$] manually started.

 Note that there is no backpressure from the topic, so care must be taken to not publish messages at a higher rate than that can be handled by subscribers.